-Unused contributions are restricted to \$8,000 and are subject to the lifetime limit of \$40,000.
+Unused contributions are restricted to a maximum of \$8,000 and are subject to the lifetime limit of \$40,000.

-Over contributions
+Over-contributions

-As holder you are responsible for ensuring your maximum contribution room limit is not exceeded.
+As the Holder, you are responsible for ensuring your maximum contribution room limit is not exceeded.

-An over contribution will result in a penalty tax on the over contributed amount at a rate of 1% per month for each month the over contribution remains in the FHSA.
+Contributions over the allowable limit will result in a penalty tax on the excess amount at a rate of 1% per month for each month the excess contribution remains in the FHSA.